 1.3.5 Planning your journey – Electric Car Charging

 How long does it take to charge an electric car?
-This question has been on everybody mind for some time now.
+This question has been on everybody’s mind for some time now.
 Before we ascertain that figure, let’s take into consideration some facts.
 The time taken to fill up a combustion engine takes only a few minutes, and conventional Fossil fuel gas stations are available abundantly.
 Somehow, on the contrary, it takes far longer to charge an electric car and there are far fewer charging stations available.
 With that in mind, one needs to be slightly more prepared in advance if they are embarking on a relatively long journey using an electric vehicle and planning to come back home using their car, not on a recovery service truck 😊

-There are not enough electric charging points in the UK for example, however, there are maps and applications which will indicate the locations for charging stations on your route, take notes of as many as you can and save GPS locations in your smartphone.
-EDF energy has published a very useful guide on electric car charging points.
+There are not enough electric charging points in the UK for example, however, there are maps and applications which will indicate the locations of charging stations on your route, take notes of as many as you can and save GPS locations in your smartphone.
+EDF Energy has published a very useful guide on electric car charging points.
 There is also a electric car charging points finder published by car wow.

 Make sure that you charge up before the long journey.
 Even If the journey is well within the range of the EV charge capacity, take time to have short breaks at charging stations and rapid charge for short intervals to boost the charge.
 Don’t wait for the charge to go down in RED, just top-up when you can.